This BuildYourNumbers.com accounting training course shows you the correct way to fix or revise your Item List, Payroll Items, and more!

 So let's take a look at that Item list and some of the common problems.

-• You can’t use accounts in the forms for estimates or purchase orders or invoices.
+- You can’t use accounts in the forms for estimates, purchase orders, or invoices.
 They actually require you to use items.
-So if you don’t have your items set up properly, your estimates and purchase orders probably are not being properly utilized.
-And if you’re not using estimates and purchase orders, you’re probably not able to see some of the detailed results that you need to review and monitor in order to keep your jobs and job costs under control.
+So, if you don’t have your items set up properly, your estimates and purchase orders probably are not being properly utilized.
+And if you’re not using estimates and purchase orders, you're probably not able to see some of the detailed results that you need to review and monitor in order to keep your jobs and job costs under control.

-• Then you can also create reports that show estimated versus actual compensation dollars by job stage.
+- Then, you can create reports that show estimated versus actual compensation dollars by job stage.